 Convert the gallons (liters) at the measured temperature to gallons (liters) of asphalt material at the specified pay temperature according to Supplement 1060.

-Thousand Feet, MB (Cubic Meter).
-Measure timber by (cubic meter) actually incorporated in the structure.
+Thousand Board Feet, MBF (Cubic Meter).
+Measure timber by MBF (cubic meter) actually incorporated in the structure.
 Base the measurement on nominal widths, thicknesses, and the extreme length of each piece.

 Standard Manufactured Items.
 When standard manufactured items are specified such as fence, wire, plates, rolled shapes, pipe conduit, etc., and these items are identified by size, unit weight, section dimensions, etc., such identification will be to nominal weights or dimensions set by the industry.